-(2) An applicant for registration with an approved degree at a standard below Honours Class II may be accepted following satisfactory completion of a qualifying course of not less than one year and examination approved by the Faculty of Biological Sciences.
+(2) An applicant for registration with an approved degree at a standard below Honours Class II may be accepted following satisfactory completion of a qualifying course of not less than one year and examination approved by the Committee.

-(3) In special cases, a person may be permitted to register as a candidate for the degree if he submits evidence of such academic and professional attainments as may be approved by the Faculty of Biological Sciences on the recommendation of its Higher Degree Committee.
+(3) In special cases, a person may be permitted to register as a candidate for the degree if he submits evidence of such academic and professional attainments as may be approved by the Committee.

-3. Notwithstanding any other provisions of these conditions, the Faculty of Biological Sciences may require an applicant to demonstrate fitness for registration by carrying out such work and sitting such examinations as the Faculty may determine.
+(4) Notwithstanding any other provisions of these conditions, the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting such examinations as the Committee may determine.